 This pretty little companion dog is perfect for the feline home.
 Originally the prized lap dogs of Chinese emperors, they are well tolerated by their feline siblings due to the fact that they consider themselves far too important to get involved in unnecessary skirmishes with the lower orders of the house.

-The sweet tiny papillon (butterfly in French) dog is a friendly soul.
+The sweet tiny papillon (butterfly in French) is a friendly soul.
 More than happy to include any members of the house in their games, they are the ideal cat companion.
-Just make sure you have a willing cat who understands the Papillon’s joie de vivre!
+These small dogs are very good with cats...just make sure you have a willing cat who understands the Papillon’s joie de vivre!

 The humble mongrel